 SECTION 1.
 Eligibility.
 To be eligible for an Annual High Score Award, a horse or pony must be recorded with this Association and its owner must be an Individual Member in good standing.
 No points will be credited toward the Annual High Score Award before a horse or pony is recorded and its owner becomes an Individual Member.
-No points acquired by a recorded horse or pony will be credited toward the Annual High Score Award before is not an Individual Member in good standing.
+No points acquired by a recorded horse or pony will be credited toward the Annual High Score Award during any period of time in which the owner is not an Individual Member in good standing.